- Extensive experience of capture, handling, ringing and tagging an urban adapted bird species to track their movements through the city

 Training and skills

-The project combines aspects of avian movement ecology, behavioural ecology, spatial and network statistics.
+The project combines aspects of movement behavioural ecology, and spatial and network statistics.
 Training will be offered in each of these areas within the host and partner institutions.
 It will comprise postgraduate training and external training including using R for the analysis of complex spatial environmental datasets, and the use of Geographic Information Systems (GIS) and remote sensing data (e.g. LiDAR) to capture and depict variability of treescapes in Birmingham.
 The candidate will also be trained in bird handling by city ringers to obtain a British Trust for Ornithology ringing licence, and in the use of GPS technologies to track birds.

 Partners and collaboration

-The project has Pathtrack Ltd, the manufacturers of the GPS tag to be deployed on birds, as a CASE partner.
+The project has Pathtrack Ltd, the manufacturers of the GPS tags to be deployed on birds, as a CASE partner.
 They will host the student and work with them in developing new tag technologies as well as learning from them how high resolution spatial data from their tags are visualised, processed and analysed to answer research questions.
 Natural England have committed to being research partners on the project and will provide supervisory inputs to the project in overseeing project activities that meet objectives of Natural England’s Conservation 21 report entitled “Conservation Strategy for the 21st Century”.

 Dr S. James Reynolds, Centre for Ornithology, School of Biosciences, College of Life & Environmental Sciences, University of Birmingham, Edgbaston, Birmingham B15 2TT, UK ([email protected])